-To help assess the state and progress of a Practice Adoption, the following checklists are provided:
+To help assess the state and progress of a Practice Adoption, the following checklists are provided.

 State Checklist Selected • The practice and related tools have been selected.
 Integrated • The practice has been tailored to meet the constraints of the work environment. • The related tools have been integrated to work together with the selected practice and other selected tools. • The team members who will use this practice have received the necessary training, if needed.
-In Use • The tailored practice is being used by team members to perform their work. • The tools that have been selected for integration with the practices are being used by the

-Table 49 - Checklist for Practice Adoption
+Table A.15 - Checklist for Practice Adoption